LefebvreTom/VR_LearnJapanese_HiraganaKatagana/README.md

 #### * Write in 3D but create a picture in 2D with the draw

 #### * Recognize the drawing with a Neural network with a training
+See the CNN about recognition of katakana for more details

 #### * Ear the meaning of a hiragana/Katakana